Getting Started with ASDLC

 - Write specs before code.
 The Spec is the permanent source of truth.
 Agents read it; code fulfills it.
 No spec, no build.

 - Treat context as code.
 Your AGENTS.md file is version-controlled, peer-reviewed, and optimized for agent consumption.
-It's not a suggestion box.

 - Use gates, not hope.
 Context Gates enforce quality at three levels: deterministic (compilers, tests), probabilistic (AI review), and human (strategic fit).